WordPress/wordpress-playground/packages/docs/site/docs/01-start-here/01-index.md

 :::info **Looking for the official Playground website?**

-WordPress Playground website was moved to [wp.org/playground](https://wp.org/playground).
+WordPress Playground website moved to [wordpress.org/playground/](https://wordpress.org/playground/).
 The site you're at now hosts the documentation.

 :::